Vivacious369/Guestbook/README.md

 This will install the Guestbook application along with Prometheus, Grafana, and alerting configured as per the provided `values.yaml` files.

-### 2. Use the Full `deploy.sh` Script
+### 2. Use the Full `fullyautomated.sh` Script
-Alternatively, you can automate the entire setup by using the `deploy.sh` script.
+Alternatively, you can automate the entire setup by using the `fullyautomated.sh` script.
 This script will do the following for you:

 - Build and push the necessary Docker images.
 - Deploy the Guestbook application.